BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 🧲 Distributing content via video hosting sites and video-format social media platforms

-Audio and video distributed on social media/webinars/podcasts puts a real person behind the message your organization is sharing.
-Video and audio content was popular before the pandemic.
-But the use of virtual presentations has skyrocketed post-pandemic.
+Audio and video distributed on social media, webinars, and podcasts put a real person behind the message your organization is sharing.
+Video and audio content were popular before the pandemic, but the use of virtual presentations has skyrocketed post-pandemic.

 The podcast series, Powered by Purpose, is produced by consumer goods giant Procter and Gamble.